BrandonXLF/btd/README.md

 ## Build.
 Transform.
 Deploy.

 `btd` allows you to transform and deploy production builds of projects with file operations and commands using easy-to-edit YAML files.
+It supports Unix-like and Windows servers.

 ## Features